 So here we are today, the start of the twenty-first century.
 We have more knowledge than ever.
 We put that knowledge into the hands of people who are the most highly trained, hardest working, and skilled people we can find.
 Doing so has created impressive outcomes.
 As a society, we've done some amazing things.

 Yet despite this, avoidable failures are common and persistent.
-Organizations make poor mistakes even when knowledge exists that would lead them to make different decisions.
+Organisations make poor mistakes even when knowledge exists that would lead them to make different decisions.
 People do the same.
 The know-how has somehow become unmanageable.
 Perhaps, the velocity and complexity of information has exceeded our individual ability to deal with it.
 We are becoming inept.

 Gawande's solution to deal with ineptitude is a checklist.
 The Checklist Manifesto: How to Get Things Right is fascinating and eye-opening in its entirety.